dsilvestro/PyRate/tutorials/pyrate_tutorial_3.md

 generates a plot spanning only the Miocene.

 The command `-logT 1` can be added to plot log10-transformed rates-through-time.
+If the **prior on the minimum duration between time bins**  was changed from its default in the analysis, this hsould be also specified when plotting the results, e.g., based on the example above:

+`python PyRate.py -plotRJ .../path_to_log_files/ -b 200 -min_dt 0.5`

 ![Example RTT](https://github.com/dsilvestro/PyRate/blob/master/example_files/plots/RTT_plot_RJMCMC.png)